tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 * The cluster is synced at the end of every epoch.
 This is an implementation detail users do not necessarily need to be aware of, however is important for the correctness of epoch-level callbacks.
 * `run_eagerly=True` case is not supported.
 This is because `ClusterCoordinator.schedule` requires a `tf.function` to be `schedule`d*, and regular python function cannot.

 *There are a couple of reasons why we chose to only support `tf.function` to be scheduled.
-Primarily, we in general have better control over the behavior of tf.functions, including variable and resource creation.
+Primarily, we in general have better control over the behavior of `tf.functions`, including variable and resource creation.
 Furthermore, this forces the content of the function to be executed on remote workers, as opposed to possible execution of python code on the coordinator.